JosephLai241/The-Struggle/README.md

 $ ./target/release/ts -V
 ```

 You can then move the `ts` binary to another directory so you do not have to type that path to run The Struggle.
-Then check if the binary was moved correctly:
+Check if the binary was moved correctly:

 ```bash
 $ mv target/release/ts /some/directory/